 Every individual has a unique learning style.
-This is because the manner in which an individual gathers, understands, organizes and remembers information is unique.
+This is because how an individual gathers, understands, organizes, and remembers information is unique.
 However, the learning style of an individual does not stay the same throughout.
 It changes and evolves.
-Factors such as age, subject area, learning environment, social environment, cognitive skills and education influence the learning style.
+Factors such as age, subject area, learning environment, social environment, cognitive skills, and education influence the learning style.
 An individual’s unique learning style does not in any way limit their learning abilities.
 It is just their preferred way of learning, not their only way of learning.
-It may happen that an individual prefers to learn differently under different situations.
+An individual may prefer to learn differently under different situations.

 Researchers have conducted detailed studies to classify and describe the different learning preferences.
-A model known as the VARK by Neil Fleming, and another by David Kolb are widely discussed and cited on the internet.
+A model, known as the VARK, by Neil Fleming and another one by David Kolb are widely discussed and cited on the internet.
 This article discusses the seven most commonly identified and discussed learning styles.
-The three fundamental types are: visual, aural and kinesthetic.
-The other four styles are: verbal, logical, social, solitary.
+The three fundamental types are visual, aural, and kinesthetic.
+The other four styles are verbal, logical, social, and solitary.
 Each of these styles is also known by alternate names in different print and online texts.

-Visual Learning Style: Visual learners prefer to use images, pictures or other visual media for learning.
-They are more likely to retain information which is rich in visual content (graphs, maps, diagrams).
+- Visual Learning Style: Visual learners prefer to use images, pictures, or other visual media for learning.
+They are more likely to retain information that is rich in visual content (graphs, maps, diagrams).
 Graphic designers, architects, photographers, etc. are likely to belong to this category of learners.

-Aural Learning Style: The aural learners prefer to learn through listening.
-They tend to retain information which is rich in aural content such as discussions, debates and lectures.
+- Aural Learning Style: Aural learners prefer to learn through listening.
+They tend to retain information that is rich in aural content, such as discussions, debates, and lectures.
 Such learners may face difficulty in learning from visual content such as graphs or diagrams.
-Professionals, such as counselors and media program anchors are likely to belong to this category of learners.
+Professionals, such as counselors and media program anchors, are likely to belong to this category of learners.

-Kinesthetic Learning Style, also known as the Physical or Tactual Learning Style: Physical learners learn well if they are able to involve hand or body movement in the learning process.
-Examples of kinesthetic style exercises are: making drawings or role playing.
+- Kinesthetic Learning Style, also known as the Physical or Tactual Learning Style: Physical learners learn well if they can involve hand or body movement in the learning process.
+Examples of kinesthetic style exercises are making drawings or role-playing.
 Physical therapists and mechanics are professionals who belong to this category of learners.

 Importance and Identification of Learning Styles

 Developing and employing effective pedagogy has always been an area of concern for educators.
 Employment of ineffective pedagogies may, ultimately, result in poor learning outcomes.
 The concept of learning styles helps mitigate this problem.
-Knowledge of learning styles helps an instructor decide the type of exercises, activities and method of instruction for a class.
-The method of instruction for visual learners may include charts, graphs, posters, pictures.
-The method of instruction for auditory learners may include recorded speeches, podcasts or audio books.
-A balanced combination of different methods of instruction is suitable for a class of students with different styles of learning.
-The adoption of appropriate pedagogy thus, aids the learning process.
-This, in turn, ensures that the learning sessions become more fulfilling.
-Intended learning outcomes are thus achieved ultimately.
+Knowledge of learning styles helps an instructor decide the type of exercises, activities, and method of instruction for a class.
+The method of instruction for visual learners may include charts, graphs, posters, or pictures.
+The method of instruction for auditory learners may include recorded speeches, podcasts, or audiobooks.

-This article is part of a series of articles on Learning Styles.
+This article is part of a series of articles on Learning tyles.